 These impressive examples might make us sympathetic to appeals to our shared humanity.
 But they leave us with a question: what is this shared humanity?
 This is a tough question to sufficiently answer.
 But it doesn’t take much to see that we do have plenty of candidates for shared human values such as life, liberty, happiness, opportunity, security, dignity, respect, honor, truth, friends, love, sex, play, family, justice, humor, beauty, and creativity.
 Of course, different people and societies may seek to realize these values in different ways.
 For example, people want justice but have different means of realizing this value: different laws, punishments, institutions, and so on.
 People seek love and want to actualize their sexuality but in very different ways with different taboos, restrictions, rites of passage, conceptions of normality/perversion, and so on.
 And knowledge and truth are values that throughout history have been sought after by diverse methods such as science, magic, religion, logic, etc. We can go on and on.
 Naturally these diverse modes of pursuit may eclipse whatever shared values there may be.
 One thinks here of the abortion issue: both sides may value life, children, family, pursuit of happiness, security and so on but pro-life solutions to realizing these values are so different from pro-choice solutions that there seems to be little hope for reconciliation.
 But I think it is possible, in some cases, that detecting these fundamental values can help us see those with whom we radically disagree as more akin to ourselves than we realize.
 Both republicans and democrats tend to want the following “common objects of love” that President Biden, as we saw in the last post, said could unify us: opportunity, security, dignity, respect, and honor.
 We also saw Biden’s call to unity appealed to a unity of purpose that comes from fighting our “common enemies” such as COVID-19, unemployment, systemic racism, attacks on our democracy, attacks on the truth, growing inequity, a climate in crisis, lack of healthcare, lawlessness, and extremism.
 We also saw how, in listing all these candidates, plenty of people felt excluded given certain interpretations of them.
 But we may find ways to overcome some conflict if we stop focusing so much on the different ways the values are realized and focus on the underlying shared values themselves.
 For if we can agree on a shared value then we can discover some shared ground for a dialogue, however heated, about the best means of actualizing this value.
 Moreover, sometimes what appears to be primarily a political debate can be reassessed as a human rights issue that can help us see the problem in a very different and more inclusive manner.
 And, at the very least, appeals to our shared nature might help us see others as fellow humans with rights and value rather than as demons with no value and rights.
 And this can lead to some mutual goodwill, sympathy, and compassion.

 I have tried in the these two posts to briefly explain how the widespread lack of civility in America has come about and why it is a serious problem.
 I have suggested that solutions to the issues we are having, for example economic, educational, political, or religious ones, are typically ineffective since they are very controversial and often presuppose what we don’t always have, namely, the ability to talk in a civil way to each other.
 I have offered three strategies that, while controversial on some level, are hopefully less controversial and presuppose less than other approaches.
 By no means are they going to solve all our problems: indeed, they are not even solutions to specific issues but rather strategies for opening a space to address problems together.
 And there are certainly other strategies that can be added.
-For example, it is hard to see how Americans can be more united if we all don’t look carefully at racism, ask ourselves plenty of hard questions about it, and engage in efforts for reform (for some thoughts along these lines, see my post on George Floyd here).
+For example, it is hard to see how Americans can be more united if we all don’t look carefully at racism, ask ourselves plenty of hard questions about it, and engage in efforts for reform (for some thoughts along these lines, see my posts on philosophy in the wake of George Floyd’s murder here).
 But the strategies I offered, especially when taken together, might allow us to make some headway towards regaining the capacity for genuine dialogue.
 To sum up these strategies: we can try and cultivate apolitical relationships that help us cultivate civic friendship or the habits and dispositions that help us engage in active inquiry with others – especially others with whom we radically and passionately disagree – and see them as equal sharers in political power.
 If we do find ourselves involved in a political discussion we can keep in mind our fallibility in order to proceed more like Socrates and a scientist might: with some perplexity, humility, doubt, and an open mind that knows that, since we don’t know anything for certain, those with whom we disagree might have the truth or perhaps a part of the truth.
 And we can try and discover some shared human values and rights that often lie hidden underneath the diverse ways we pursue these values and rights.
 All too often we see the differences and overlook the commonalities – very often because of the media and the controversial drama upon which it thrives.
 So we can see what universals we can discover and do our best to orient the conversation to those universals.
 In emphasizing our shared humanity we might, at the very least, humanize each other and avoid the pernicious demonization that inevitably leads to communication breakdown and a failure to sympathize and be compassionate.

 Go here for my three part series on philosophy in the wake of George Floyd.